 And the paperwork isn’t great either.
 The remittance details are not usually detailed enough for automatic processing, shifting more work and costs to accounting staff.
 ACH can be a good solution for a business that makes regular purchases with other businesses that they know and trust.
 But it’s a problematic solution for companies with a variable client base or which makes purchases from a changing list of suppliers.

 The use of credit cards in B2B payments doubled between 2012 and 2014, boosted in part by the promise of perks for frequent usage but mostly by the attraction of a 30-day float at a time when banks were unwilling to provide credit.
 The ability to close a payment on one day but only have to transfer the funds a month later has been a big pull for businesses with weak cash flow.
-For a business that needs a loan quickly and for a very short duration, a credit card can provide easy access to a source of credit.
+For a business that needs a loan quickly, a credit card can provide easy access to a source of credit.

 Credit cards are also convenient, especially for small, one-off purchases.
 The card is fairly secure and disputes are handled through the credit card company.
-Buyers can ask for a charge-back but they can’t retrieve their funds in the same way as the ACH transfer user can.
+Buyers can ask for a charge-back but they can’t retrieve funds the same way the ACH transfer user can.

 But credit cards are expensive, especially for large purchases.
 Fees tend to range between 3 and 4 percent of the value of the invoice.
 Large business transactions can become very expensive indeed.